RosettaCommons/documentation/application_documentation/utilities/constel.md

 Application-specific options are divided into "search" options and "filtering" options.

 ### Search options: accepted combinations
-The app accepts one—and only one—of the following 6 search option combinations (SEA#1 through SEA#6):
+The app requires one—and only one—of the following 6 search option combinations (SEA#1 through SEA#6):

 **SEA#1** extracts all 2-residue constellations formed by a target residue:
 ````